EmmyDunny1/First-Solidity-Project/README.md

 ## License

-This project is licensed under the [MIT License ] License
+This project is licensed under the MIT License